mattermost/mattermost-handbook/operations/research-and-development/organization/security_operations.md

   - Engage in verification and impact of product vulnerabilities as it relates to Community and Cloud-hosted instances
 - Analysis, verification, and reaction to phishing and other malicious email
   - Management and upkeep of Vault infrastructure and policies
-  - Management and upkeep of Teleport (cloud / company) platform
+  - Management and upkeep of Teleport (cloud/company) platform
   - Management and upkeep of Pritunl VPN platform